Signal Intelligence Regiment (KONA): Card indexes

 All cover names obtained were scrupulously recorded by the Index Section.
-In many cases nearly complete cover tables were reconstructed from the various Russian fronts.
+In many cases nearly complete cover tables were reconstructed from the various Soviet fronts.

-Coordinates Index: The map coordinates derived by the solution of Russian map reference systems were recorded in this index, the co-ords being arranged both by the system and by the unit making use of the system.
+Coordinates Index: The map coordinates derived by the solution of Soviet map reference systems were recorded in this index, the co-ords being arranged both by the system and by the unit making use of the system.
 It is significant that even though the coordinate system might not be understood, the method itself might be enough to furnish important clues facilitating the tracking of a particular formation.

 Direction Findings Bearings.
 This file consisted of a listing of the various bearings on each Russia radio station obtained through direction finding, and helped the NAAS to estimate the value and significance of the bearings.
-Direction finding became increasingly important as one of the branches of signal intelligence, as Russian wireless discipline and cipher security became better and better as the war progressed.
+Direction finding became increasingly important as one of the branches of signal intelligence, as Soviet wireless discipline and cipher security became better and better as the war progressed.
 D/F requests to fix a W/T station by long range D/F within 15 km, or by close range D/F of about 2,3 km.

-Air Traffic Index: Russian Air Traffic was frequently picked up by operators assigned to search missions.
+Air Traffic Index: Soviet Air Traffic was frequently picked up by operators assigned to search missions.
 In order to spot this intercept as Air traffic, a catalogue of its characteristics was necessary; and to accomplish this, a special index was set up in the NAAS.
 In this index were recorded not only the statistics derived from German Army interception of Air traffic, but also data supplied by units of the Luftwaffe (Sigint Abteilungen III/353 Luftflotte 4 and II/353 Luftflotte 6).
 The statistics gathered were passed to the Long Range Signal Intelligence Companies (FAK), which were likely to pick up Air traffic.
 The companies did not have separate air data indexes, but kept the data in the Army card index.

 In order to insure the most comprehensive indexes possible, liaison was maintained laterally between the NAAS and KONA 1 and the other regiments on the Eastern front.
 Full collaboration was effected also with OKH/GdNA.
 A system for exchanging current information, new interpretations, corrections, etc., operated smoothly, the data being passed by telegraph or courier depending upon the urgency of the item in question.

 Below the level of the NAAS, card index were extensively used; but they were less comprehensive, being only as complete as the company cover assignment permitted.
 Regarding the card index in general, Roessler made a significant and characteristic observation, emphasizing that while the card indexes formed the indefensible material basis for evaluation, memory, experience and perspicacity of the individual evaluators lent the spark.

 Evaluation in the Feste

 Evaluation in the Feste was the matter of identifying and interpreting unknown traffic, the interception of which was its particular function.
-Some characteristics of Russian communications facilitating identification have been discussed in the preceding section.
+Some characteristics of Soviet communications facilitating identification have been discussed in the preceding section.
 The systematisation of this work as carried on by the Feste Evaluation Sections showed how the identifying elements were studied at this level.